lillianritchie/DWD-FINAL/public/assets/README.md

 <!-- It is good practice to add an about or summary -->
 ## About

 For this assignment, we were asked to incorporate all the skills we covered in this class, using HTML, CSS, client-side javascript, server side javascript, and connecting to an API using MongoDB.
+I decided to use this project to get started designing my thesis website, and so built a comment board for users to post messages that live on that part of the site.

 <!-- It is essential to describe how to set up your project -->
 ## Setup

 This project requires node.js, express, and mongoose.
+To run the project on your machine:
+* download all files and navigate to the project location in your terminal
+* create a .env file to store the mongo uri (you'll have to contact me for this or create your own)
+* run npm install to download any dependencies
+* run npm start to run the project on a local server.

 <!-- Any knowledge or tools you will need before hand -->
 ### Prerequisites

 1. A text editor - preferably [VS Code](https://code.visualstudio.com/)
 2. An understanding of markdown syntax.
 You can learn about markdown at this [Markdown Guide](https://www.markdownguide.org/getting-started/)
-3. node.js, express, and mongoose
+3. node.js, express, sass, and mongoose

 <!-- any installation needs should be defined -->
 ### Installation

 Youll need to install node, mongoose, and express.
+Sass shouldn't be necessary as i've already used it to compile the CSS.

 <!-- Write instructions on how to start working on your project -->
 ### Develop